Murder Charge Dropped Against Vietnamese Woman In Death Of Kim Jong Un's Half-Brother

 The North Korean government is widely believed to have ordered the killing.
 The U.S. State Department determined last year that North Korea had "used chemical weapons in violation of international law or lethal chemical weapons against its own nationals."

-By tradition, Kim Jong Nam — the oldest of three children — would have been named leader of North Korea after Kim Jong Il died, former CIA analyst Jung Pak of the Brookings Institution has explained.
+By tradition, Kim Jong Nam — the eldest of three children — would have been named leader of North Korea after Kim Jong Il died, former CIA analyst Jung Pak of the Brookings Institution has explained.
 But he was "tainted by foreign influence" and therefore unfit to lead, Pak said: In 2001 he had been "detained in Japan with a fake passport in a failed attempt to go to Tokyo Disneyland.
 More seriously, it is said that he had suggested that North Korea undertake policy reform and open up to the West, enraging his father."

 The director of South Korea's National Intelligence Service reportedly told South Korean lawmakers that ever since Kim Jong Un became supreme leader, "there has been a standing order" to assassinate his half-brother.
 "This is not a calculated action to remove Kim Jong Nam because he was a challenge to power per se, but rather reflected Kim Jong Un's paranoia," he said.